hillsider-admins/hillsider-admins.github.io/README.md

 ==============

-Source files for hillsiders.org.
+Source files for hillsiders.org website.

-The `server` folder holds source files for the daemon that scrapes Camden’s parking-suspensions pages.
+See the `server` repository for source files for the daemon that scrapes Camden’s parking-suspensions pages.

-The `site` folder holds the static HTML website.

 A project of the Hills Admins web team.